ketandesai/react-weather-app/README.md

   ```

+- Install the packages using the command `yarn install`
+- If you prefer using Docker, skip below to the Docker Setup

   _That's it!
 You can run the below available scripts to get up and running on localhost.
 If you want to dive deeper into the codebase, I recommend you to check the architecture documentation to customize this application as you wish._

 > _These instructions are very important to avoid the **Blank Page** issue when running the application on `http://localhost:3000`._